 Autistic burnout is something I’d only heard of quite recently, and I was curious to learn more about it.
-It’s a concept that’s discussed a lot among autistic communities, but hasn’t been well researched.
+It’s a concept that’s discussed a lot among autistic communities, but it hasn’t been well researched.
 A paper by autism researcher Dora Raymaker and colleagues drew on the experiences shared by study participants to develop this definition:

 Autistic burnout is a syndrome conceptualized as resulting from chronic life stress and a mismatch of expectations and abilities without adequate supports.
 It is characterized by pervasive, long-term (typically 3+ months) exhaustion, loss of function, and reduced tolerance to stimulus.Raymaker et al., 2020

 Burnout occurs when expectations/demands outweigh the ability to meet them, and physical, mental, emotional, and/or social resources are depleted.
 Key characteristics of autistic burnout are chronic exhaustion, loss of skills, and reduced tolerance to sensory stimuli.
 Skills related to executive functioning are most often lost, and this particular element is sometimes described as autistic regression.
 Skills may not be fully regained afterwards, and the likelihood of that being the case increases with age.

 While there’s some overlap with the fatigue that can occur as a symptom of depression, autistic burnout is believed to be a distinct concept.
 It’s also distinct from occupational burnout, which is characterized primarily by exhaustion and decreased self-efficacy.